Inswift-dev/ETH-dev/CONTRIBUTING.md

 # Contributing

-**Any contribution helps our team and makes XZG Firmware better for the entire community!**
+**Any contribution helps our team and makes ETH Firmware better for the entire community!**

-Everybody is welcome and invited to contribute to XZG Firmware project by:
+Everybody is welcome and invited to contribute to ETH Firmware project by:

 * Testing newly released features and reporting issues.
 * Providing Pull Requests (Features, Proof of Concepts, Language files or Fixes).
 * Contributing missing documentation for features.

 This document describes rules that are in effect for this repository, meant for handling issues by contributors in the issue tracker and PRs.

-## Opening New Issues

-**Issue tracker is NOT a general discussion forum!**
-1. Opening an issue means that a problem exists in the code and should be addressed by the project contributors.
-2. When opening an issue, it is required to fill out the presented template.
-The requested information is important!
-If the template is ignored or insufficient info about the issue is provided, the issue may be closed.
-3. Questions of type "How do I..." or "Can you please help me with..." or "Can ZigStar UZG do..."
-WILL NOT be handled here.
-Such questions should be directed at a discussion forum or to the ZigStar Support Chat.
-All issues of this type will be closed with a simple reference to this contributing policy.
-4. Issues about topics already handled in the documentation will be closed in a similar manner.
-5. Issues for unmerged PRs will be closed.
-If there is an issue with a PR, the explanation should be added to the PR itself.
-6. Issues with accompanied investigation that shows the root of the problem should be given priority.
-7. Duplicate issues will be closed.

 ## Triaging of Issues/PR's